CloudLabsAI-Azure/AIW-DevOps-with-GitHub-V2/Hands-on lab/ms-hol-microsoft-dev-box-for-developers-hol1-ex1.md

       ![](media/24-05-2024.png)

-1. Wait for the deployment to complete before proceeding with the lab.
+1. Wait for the deployment to complete before proceeding with the next task.

 ## Task 2: Create a Network connection